 The entire 5th floor covers around 1,100m2 and also offers a space that can be rented by companies and groups as a fantastic venue for seminars and other events.
 The stairs that wind their way through the whole museum lead you to the centre of the space.
 The stairs are surrounded by a steel framework which incorporates a great deal of greenery, dividing the big open space into a range of seating areas.
 The restaurant also offers calm spaces and an interesting view.

 The restaurant includes a fresh counter where customers can buy delicious, fresh products.
 The counter itself is built with the D-tile system which has been used to create playful height differences.
 The tile system is particularly suited to the use of crushed ice trays, chilled and heated plates.
 And as you pass the fresh counter, you can look into the open kitchen where the chefs are preparing the products.
 The scalability of the counter means that customer peaks and troughs can be accommodated smoothly and that people can keep moving.

 A bar that can host various types of customer is located in the new glass area.
 The bar has 3 levels: a low level for toddlers, a medium section for children and a higher level for parents.
 The bar serves various fruit juices for kids and a wide range of other drinks for adults.
 A green wall has been planted up in the new glass extension, which adds to the ‘greenhouse’ feeling.
 Together with the stunning view, this creates a unique experience and offers a completely new way to round off a day at the museum.

-The extension at the Nemo Science Center is a great new asset for the city of Amsterdam.
+The extension at the Nemo Science Museum is a great new asset for the city of Amsterdam.
 The new restaurant with the roof terrace, exhibition and breathtaking view is a truly memorable experience for all.

 Location | Oosterdok 2, Amsterdam